darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 suggested tags level of confidence
 : Level of confidence used to include the tag in the suggestions list (default 50):
-: - 0: all associated tags
+: - 0: display all associated tags,
-: - 99: 99% matching associated tags
+: - 99: match tags with a 99% confidence level,
-: - 100: no matching tags -- used to disable the best-matched tag suggestion list (faster).
+: - 100: this is essentially an unreachable level of confidence and so returns no matching tags.
+Use 100% to disable the best-matched tag suggestion list (faster).

 number of recently attached tags
 : Number of recently attached tags to include in the suggestions list (default 20).
 A value of "-1" can be used to disable the the most-recently-attached suggestions list.